Theys96/hugo-fuse-search/README.md

    [params.search]
    enabled = true
+   keyboardControlled: topSearchbar

+   [params.search.topSearchbar]
+   enabled = true
    ```

 	The `outputs.home` setting is set to instruct Hugo to output a `index.json` file which is used by the search engine to index the website.
 The `search.enabled` parameter can be used to turn search on and off.
 This parameter can also be set in front matter to allow for search on a per-page basis.
+The `search.keyboardControlled` parameter configures that the top searchbar can be controlled with the keyboard (e.g. using the Cmd+/ command and the arrow keys).

 5. (optional) Further configure hugo-fuse-search: